 There would be no (main-block) RPA issues with any on/off-site trees.
-However, trees T1, T27-T29 and T31, G3 and (end) part of G2 would have to be removed to (a) install the side access path, (b) provide a 3m wide service trench run and (c) provide temporary storage space.
-Of these, the only trees of note are the partly within the cypress group G2 with the remaining trees have low-grade suppressed/topped crown form.
+However, trees T1, T27-T29 and T31, G3 and the end cypress trees within G2 would have to be removed to (a) install the side access path, (b) provide a 3m wide service trench run and (c) provide temporary storage space.
+Of these, the only trees of note are the end cypress trees within group G2, with the remaining trees having low-grade suppressed/topped crown form.